tuan090932/bookstore-intern-project-backend/README.md

 ## Git

 Before dev:
-Please create your branch with follow command
+Please create your branch using the following commands (note: create branch from branch develop):

 > Add new: